Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes of nodal sextics with many nodes

 For the remaining cases we can assume that $k=11$.
 Using the software package \texttt{LinCode} we enumerate all $357$ codes with dimension $11$, length $64$, and non-zero weights in $\{24,32,40,56\}$.
 To sift out this list we consider the extended code $\sK'$.
 From proposition~\ref{ineq} we conclude that the dimension of $\sK'$ is $12$.
 As shown in \cite{endrass1} the weights of the codewords in $\sK'\backslash \sK$ are contained in

 So, if a candidate for $\sK$ has effective length $n$, then the existence of the extended code $\sK'$ implies that the system of lemma~\ref{lemma_ILP} has a feasible solution for at least one of the choices $1\le\delta\le 65-n$ and $\Lambda=\gamma\in W$.
-Using \texttt{Cplex} we computationally check that there are no feasible solutions except for the five codes listed in cases (a)-(e). \end{proof} We can check by computer that $\sK_B$ has a unique shortening to length $64$ which is isomorphic to case (d).
-So, by theorem~\ref{thm_d_realized} this code is $6$-realized.
-For the other six cases it remains an open problem whether they are $6$-realized
+Using \texttt{Cplex} we computationally check that there are no feasible solutions except for the five codes listed in cases (a)-(e). \end{proof} We can check by computer that the Barth code $\sK_B$ has a unique shortening to length $64$ which is isomorphic to case (d).
+So, by theorem~\ref{thm_d_realized} this code is realized by a nodal sextic surface.
+For the other six cases it remains an open problem whether they are realized by a nodal sextic surface.

 We remark that the approach of the proofs of theorem~\ref{theo_code_sextic_65_unique} and theorem~\ref{theo_code_candidates_sextic_64_nodes} is, in principle, also feasible for nodal sextics in $\PP^3$ with $\nu\le 63$ nodes.
 The candidates for $\sK$ can be easily enumerated using \texttt{LinCode}.
 However, for $\nu=63$ there are more than 70\,000 candidates, so that further coding theoretic criteria obtained from algebraic geometry methods are desirable.